-So…after a 12 hour soak in Jane’s marinade (I increased the amount of oil..and used dark sesame oil instead of vegetable oil), I cooked the steak in a grill pan on my little table top burner – the one I used after knee surgery, because I was too weak and woozy to stand at the stove.
+So, after a 12-hour soak in Jane’s marinade (I increased the amount of oil, used dark sesame oil instead of vegetable oil, and added garlic), I cooked the steak in a grill pan on my little table top burner – the one I used after knee surgery, because I was too weak and woozy to stand at the stove.
 While the pan was heating up..I leaned back and closed my eyes.
 I figured I had time since you want the pan smoking hot to get a really good sear.

-Well, this table top burner had more oomph than I realized.
+Well, this table top burner had more boom-chicka-boom than I realized.
 Within 2 minutes it was smoking like crazy.
 FIRE!
 OK, no fire, but I did yell that out when I saw all the smoke.
-I slapped the steak into the pan and it settled down like a baby with a pacifier.
-Despite almost burning my house down, I got a fantastic sear..a beautiful, grilled crust.
+I slapped the steak into the pan and thankfully it settled down like a baby with a pacifier.
+Despite almost burning my house down, I got a fantastic sear; a beautiful, grill-marked crust.

-Somehow it feels wrong that a near disaster produced a perfect crust on my steak and it made me happy.
+Somehow it feels wrong that near disaster produced a perfect crust on my steak, and it made me happy.

-Jane’s marinade was magnificent.
-The steak was super tender, like filet mignon, and loaded with flavor.
-I made a few small changes, like omitting the cornstarch, ummmm, 15 drops of Sriracha, a little more hoisin sauce, and the sesame oil..but it’s basically the same.
+Okay, so I made more than a few small changes, like omitting the cornstarch, and ummmm, adding 15 drops of Sriracha, a little more hoisin sauce, and the sesame oil..but it’s basically the same.